apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-agg.md

 In order to propagate time attributes, you need to additionally add `window_time` column into `GROUP BY` clause.
 The `window_time` is the third column produced by [Windowing TVFs]({{< ref "docs/dev/table/sql/queries/window-tvf" >}}#window-functions) which is a time attribute of the assigned window.
 Adding `window_time` into `GROUP BY` clause makes `window_time` also to be group key that can be selected.
 Then following queries can use this column for subsequent time-based operations, such as cascading window aggregations and [Window TopN]({{< ref "docs/dev/table/sql/queries/window-topn">}}).

-The following shows a cascading window aggregation where the first window aggregation propagate time attribute for the second window aggregation.
+The following shows a cascading window aggregation where the first window aggregation propagates the time attribute for the second window aggregation.

 ```sql
 -- tumbling 5 minutes for each supplier_id